meraki-analytics/cassiopeia/README.md

 * Built in caching and (coming) the ability to easily hook into a database for offline storage of data.

 * Extendability to non-Riot data.
 Because Cass is a framework and not just an API wrapper, you can integrate your own data sources into your project.
-Cass already supports Data Dragon and the ``champion.gg`` API in addition to the Riot API.
+Cass already supports the community drive "Data Dragon."

 * Dynamic settings so you can configure Cass for your specific use case.